is-shah/Beyond-Cookies/README.md

 The main pre-requisite for OpenWPM is conda. it is an open-source cross-platform package management tool, and can be installed from https://docs.conda.io/en/latest/miniconda.html.

+## System Prerequisites

+Before running `install.sh`, install the following system packages.
+These are required by the standalone Firefox binary (`firefox-bin`) used by OpenWPM — without them, browser launches will fail with `WebDriverException: Process unexpectedly closed with status 255`.

+### Ubuntu / Debian

+sudo apt-get update
+sudo apt-get install -y libgtk-3-0 libx11-xcb1 libdbus-glib-1-2 libxt6 libasound2 libpci3 xvfb

+> **Note:** On Ubuntu 24.04+ / Debian 13+, some package names changed to a
+> `t64` suffix (e.g. `libasound2t64`, `libpci3t64`).
+If `apt-get install`
+> reports a package as not found, retry with `t64` appended, or run
+> `apt search <package-name>` to find the current name for your release.

 Next, the `install.sh` script will install all the prerequisites in a separate conda environment named openwpm.